enif77/TextBob/README.md

 ## TODO

 - Add a configuration in a JSON file.
-- Tab: increase text intendation of selected lines (or just insert the TAB character, if the selection is none or does not cover multiple lines)
+- Tab: increase text indentation of selected lines (or just insert the TAB character, if the selection is none or does not cover multiple lines)
-- SHIFT + Tab: decrease text intendation of selected lines (or nothing, if the selection is none or does not cover multiple lines)
+- SHIFT + Tab: decrease text indentation of selected lines (or nothing, if the selection is none or does not cover multiple lines)
 - Alt: during selection switch to column selection and allow editing at multiple places at the same time.
 Allow cursor to go beyond the line end.
 - Add support for multiple languages (English, Czech, ...).